cbornet/IT-Blog/_drafts/Architecture/resilient-messaging/resilient-messaging-en.md

 On each region, we create a namespace in active configuration and another one in passive mode.

-The commands below are executed from the root of the [docker] folder (./ docker).
+The commands below are executed from the root of the [docker](https://github.com/Cdiscount/IT-Blog/tree/master/samples/Architecture/resilient-messaging/docker) folder.

 #### Configuration